 Marco has worked in the Investment Banking industry with UBS Securities and Merrill Lynch in New York (both with focus in Latin America), participating in deals in Mexico, Colombia, Peru, Brazil, Argentina, and Chile across several industries, including IPOs.
 He left the Investment Banking industry to pursue an entrepreneurial role as a co-founder of a technology startup with headquarters in the US and an office in Brazil.
 The startup provided Internet infrastructure management services to corporate clients and it was eventually sold to an international investment group out of the US after four years of operations.

-He then worked for General Electric addressing business challenges within the group of companies that made up GE.
+He then went to work for General Electric addressing business challenges within the group of companies that made up GE.
 After several years at GE, where he was part of a turnaround business unit that went from poor results to winning the most improved business in the GE portfolio in a three-year period, Marco moved back to Chile for family reasons.
 In Chile, he advised a company in the energy sector, securing 500 million dollars for the company to finance an energy project and to restructure the debt of the company.
 Later he went to work for a Norwegian company, wholly owned by the Norwegian government, created to advance Norway's global green energy initiative.
 In this position Marco led the efforts in multiple transactions to divest, and to acquire, companies and projects in different stages of development in the renewable energy industry in Chile along with participating in the construction of several hydropower and wind projects.
-He initially joined the company as the CFO for Chile and later became the CEO, a position he held for eight years until August 2019 when he left the company to join Rand Labs as its managing partner.
+He initially joined the company as the CFO for Chile and later became the CEO, a position he held for eight years until August 2019 when he left the company to join FlexAxion as a member of the Senior Management Team.
 Marco received his Bachelor of Arts in Finance, with a minor in French, from Weber State University and an MBA from Brigham Young University, graduating with honors from both programs.

 Marco Antonio Vargas